toksdotdev/adonis-class-validator/README.md

 Adonis Class Validator provides a means to validate a request data using a class schema.

-On successfull validation, the data returned from validation is an instance of the class schema used to validate the request.
+On successful validation, the data returned from validation is an instance of the class schema used to validate the request.

 ## 🎁 Features